malotte/rfzone/README.md

 #### Configurating

 tellstick uses a config file where the devices to control are specified.<br/>
-Default file is ["tellstick/priv/tellstick.conf"](https://github.com/malotte/tellstick/priv/tellstick.conf).<br/>
+Default file is ["tellstick/priv/tellstick.conf"](https://github.com/malotte/tellstick/blob/master/priv/tellstick.conf).<br/>
 Arguments to the erlang applications are specified in "tellstick/rel/files/sys.config" that is created by rebar create_node and should be configured before rebar generate.
-An example can be found in ["sys.config"](https://github.com/malotte/tellstick/sys.config).<br/>
+An example can be found in ["sys.config"](https://github.com/malotte/tellstick/blob/master/sys.config).<br/>

 #### Building using rebar

-Compile:
+Compile:<br/>
 ```sh
 $ cd tellstick
 $ rebar compile